maxchang3/hexo-markmap/README.md

 [![NPM](https://nodei.co/npm/hexo-markmap.png)](https://nodei.co/npm/hexo-markmap/)

 # hexo-markmap

 Insert mindmap in your hexo blog by markmap.

-From now all the syntax like html codes, links, inline code, markdown  KaTeX, Codeblocks is possible to use.
+From now all the syntax like HTML codes, links, inline code, markdown KaTeX, and Codeblocks are possible to use.

 > Codeblocks still have some problems which may throw some errors.
 More preview in [my blog](https://zhangmaimai.com/2021/02/23/hexo-mindmap-plugin/).

 # Install

 ```
 pnpm add hexo-markmap
 ```